Sweden: Climate

 Sweden is much warmer and drier than other places at a similar latitude, and even somewhat farther south, mainly because of the combination of the Gulf Stream and the general west wind drift, caused by the direction of Earth's rotation.
-Because of Sweden's high latitude, the length of daylight varies greatly.
+Because of Sweden's high latitude, the length of daylight varies greatly over the course of a year.
 North of the Arctic Circle, the sun never sets for part of each summer, and it never rises for part of each winter.
-In the capital, Stockholm, daylight lasts for more than 18 hours in late June but only around 6 hours in late December.
+In the capital, Stockholm, the sun is up for more than 18 hours in late June but only around 6 hours in late December.
 Sweden receives between 1,100 and 1,900 hours of sunshine annually.

 The highest temperature ever recorded in Sweden was 38 °C in Målilla in 1947, while the coldest temperature ever recorded was -52.6 °C in Vuoggatjålme on 2 February 1966.

 On average, most of Sweden receives between 500 and 800 mm of precipitation each year, making it considerably drier than the global average.
 The south-western part of the country receives more precipitation, between 1000 and 1200 mm, and some mountain areas in the north are estimated to receive up to 2000 mm.
 Despite northerly locations, southern and central Sweden may have almost no snow in some winters.
 Most of Sweden is located in the rain shadow of the Scandinavian Mountains through Norway and north-west Sweden.
 It is predicted that as the Barents Sea gets less frozen in the coming winters, becoming thus "Atlantified", additional evaporation will increase future snowfalls in Sweden and much of continental Europe.